Lake Winnipeg: Birds

 Lake Winnipeg provides feeding and nesting sites for a wide variety of birds associated with water during the summer months.

 Isolated, uninhabited islands provide nesting sites for colonial nesting birds including pelicans, gulls and terns.
 Large marshes, shores and shallows allow these birds to successfully feed themselves and their young.
 Pipestone Rocks are considered a globally significant site for American white pelicans.
 In 1998, an estimated 3.7% of the world's population of this bird at the time were counted nesting on the rocky outcrops.
-The same site is significant within North America for the numbers of colonial waterbirds using the area, especially Common terns.
+The same site is significant within North America for the numbers of colonial waterbirds using the area, especially common terns.
 Other globally significant nesting areas are found at Gull Island and Sandhill Island, Little George Island and Louis Island.
-Birds nesting at these sites include Common and Caspian terns, Herring gull, Ring-billed gull, Double-crested cormorant and Greater scaup.
+Birds nesting at these sites include common and Caspian terns, herring gulls, ring-billed gulls, double-crested cormorants and greater scaups.

 Lake Winnipeg has two sites considered globally important in the fall migration.
 Large populations of waterfowl and shorebirds use the sand bars east of Riverton as a staging area for fall migration.
 The Netley-Libau Marsh, where the Red River enters Lake Winnipeg, is used by geese, ducks and swallows to gather for the southward migration.

-Piping Plovers, an endangered species of shorebird, are found in several locations around the lake.
-The Gull Bay Spits, south of the town of Grand Rapids are considered nationally significant nesting sites for this species.
+Piping plovers, an endangered species of shorebird, are found in several locations around the lake.
+The Gull Bay Spits, south of the town of Grand Rapids, are considered nationally significant nesting sites for this species.